 Opportunity for efficiency

-"If you’re holding unnecessary stock, you’re holding working capital"Del Tiwana, Industry Sector Manager, RS Components
+"If you’re holding unnecessary stock, you’re holding working capital"Craig Stasik, Industry Sector Manager, RS

 “It’s easier to make the case for keeping tight control on MRO spend for plant and other operationally critical machines, but it’s just as important to look at MRO spend on buildings,” explains Helen Alder, Head of Knowledge at the Chartered Institute of Procurement and Supply (CIPS).
 “Many organisations have numerous, large buildings and over the course of a year spend significant amounts on maintaining these.